ECP-WarpX/impactx/docs/source/usage/python.rst

               k < 0 horizontal defocusing
    :param nslice: number of slices used for the application of space charge

+.. py:class:: impactx.elements.RFCavity(V, k)

+   A short RF cavity element at zero crossing for bunching.

+   :param ds: Segment length in m.
+   :param escale: scaling factor for on-axis RF electric field in 1/m
+   :param freq: RF frequency in Hz
+   :param phase: RF driven phase in degrees
+   :param mapsteps: number of integration steps per slice used for map and reference particle push in applied fields
+   :param nslice: number of slices used for the application of space charge

 .. py:class:: impactx.elements.Sbend(ds, rc, nslice=1)

    An ideal sector bend.